Investing in shares through borrowing is a relatively fresh concept compared to the widely known lending practice for property investments.

 Furthermore, the income you generate from investment could be lower than expected.
 For example, if you took a loan to buy shares in a private company and it didn't pay a dividend.
 Ensure you can cover living expenses and loan repayments without earning investment income.

 If the return (after tax) is greater than the investment and loan costs, you are taking a higher risk for a negative or low return.

 4. What Are The Benefits Of Borrowing To Purchase Stocks?

-Are you thinking, how can I make money by borrowing money?
 Here are some good reasons why taking on some debt can help enhance your stock portfolio and investment returns.